amitabh-bhattacharya/phishing-detection-challenge-in-url/README.md

     •	URL length (Phising sites have higher length)
     •	Total number of sub-domains in the URL (High for phising sites; inpersonating genuine sites in sub-domains makes it long)
     •	Lower values of url last update age, expiry age for phising sites (Phising sites are purposed to perform the damage in short time)
-    •	Presence of special characters in phising sites.
+    •	Presence of high number of digits and certain special characters in phising sites.